Best Brooklyn Baby and Me Classes to Try Together

 Singalongs at Lark Cafe – Ditmas Park

 The Lark Cafe continues to be a Ditmas Park tot hot spot, with snacks, activities, and a slew of enriching classes for babies and toddlers.
 If there's an awesome kid-friendly band in Brooklyn, chances are they have a slot here, including a Spanish singalong with Lucy Kalantari and family fun tunes from pop singer Amy Miles.

 Babies on Board at Xtend Barre – Brooklyn Heights

 Ages 6 weeks up to 18 pounds

 Get fit with your baby literally in tow.
 That's right, unlike all those strollercize classes in which you push your baby, you actually wear your infant in a carrier during this workout.
-Bond skin-to-skin with your baby while using him as a weight.
+Bond skin-to-skin with your baby while using her as a weight.
 And though the routine is hardcore, the environment is baby-friendly with soft music, plentiful mirrors, and lots of sunlight.

 Postnatal Yoga: Parent & Baby at Bend & Bloom Yoga – Park Slope